 Studies show that women are 32% less likely to quit their jobs if they can work remotely.
 Most of the two million women who were forced to leave employment in the wake of the pandemic did so because they were the primary caregivers at home.
 That decision was not made lightly.
 For many, the situation has not changed significantly in that they are still caring for children, running the household, or overseeing the welfare of aging parents.
 Remote work options allow women the flexibility for childcare during work hours and shape their workday around specific tasks.
 Additionally, studies show that working from home can increase productivity by up to 77%, a clear signal to employers that such a strategy is good for business.

 The current talent crisis has many employers reconsidering benefits and compensation to attract and retain top talent.
-Providing paid maternity leave signals that you value women’s skills and contribution and are willing to invest in their wellbeing.
+Providing paid maternity leave signals that you value women’s skills and contributions and are willing to invest in their wellbeing.
 The security of having a job to return to after maternity leave ends is a strong motivator to stay with a company.
 Otherwise, women are forced to choose between their family and career, putting the employer at a significant disadvantage.

 When you look at the cost and risk of recruiting, hiring, and training new employees, an investment in paid maternity leave is significantly less.
 Outsourcing to temporarily cover the position or redistributing the workload to available staff is a more viable option.
 Your employee will likely be thrilled to come back when their leave is over.